-The most important thing to watch for when planning a Star Trails shoot is a clear sky.
-In order to get a spectacular Star Trails image, you need to have a completely clear sky for the duration of your shoot.
+A clear sky is one of the most important things to watch for when planning a Star Trails photo.
+In order to get a spectacular Star Trails image, you should try to have a completely clear sky for the duration of your shoot.
 I would highly recommend using Clear Dark Sky charts to help you pick a good night.
 These charts can be a bit difficult to understand at first.
 Basically, the more rows of dark blue squares, the better.

 A large, fast SD card is recommended.
 You will be shooting potentially hundreds of Long Exposure photographs one-after-the-other for up to 6 hours straight!
 You cannot afford to have your SD Card get bogged down, as it will completely mess up the interval.

 The SD Association has created a graph that clearly explains what all the numbers on the card actually mean.
-As you can see, you will need a Class 10 or UHS Class 3 card to be able to successfully capture Star Trails.
+You will need a Class 10 or UHS Class 3 card to be able to successfully capture Star Trails.
 You can always test your camera out before leaving the house, to see if your current SD card is fast enough.

 Before you take your Star Trails photo, you need to decide how you want the final image to look.
 If you shoot at a high ISO (1600+) you will have tons of stars in your image and your Star Trails will be very dense and bright.
 If you shoot at a lower ISO (100-800) you will have far fewer stars, more star colors, and your Star Trails will have some space between them.
 Click here to see the difference between ISO 100 - 6400, it should give you a good idea of how many stars you can capture.
 Therefore, there are no "default camera settings" when photographing Star Trails, it's entirely up to you!
 With that being said, here's some settings to get you started: